36-wissam/36-wissam/README.md

 ### About Me

-Computer Science student passionate about frontend development.
-I enjoy building responsive websites, learning modern web technologies, and improving my skills through real-world projects.
+Passionate about frontend development, with a focus on building responsive and engaging websites.
+I enjoy working with modern web technologies, exploring new ideas, and continuously improving my skills through real-world projects.

 ### Tech Stack